Skip to main content

 Option Types

-Product Options offers 13 different option types to cover any customization need.
-From simple dropdowns to file uploads, choose the type that best fits how customers should interact with each option.
+Product Options offers 20+ different option types to cover any customization need.
+From simple dropdowns to image galleries, choose the type that best fits how customers should interact with each option.

 Selection Options

-These types let customers choose from predefined values:
+These types let customers choose from predefined values you create:

 • Dropdown - A collapsed list that expands when clicked.
 Best for many choices (5+) where you want to save space on the page.